psavarmattas/PSMBot-Virtual-Assistant/readme.md

 1. Learn all the above commands on terminal.
 2. Make sure to use pip3, because in linux pip refers for python2 and pip3 refers to python3.
-3. Install these too - `pip3 install pyAudio`
+3. Install these too - `pip3 install pyAudio`.

 ## Feature List:

 1. Play videos on YouTube.
 2. Search wikipedia with your queries.
+3. Search google with your queries.
-3. Listen to jokes.
+4. Listen to jokes.
-4. Ask for the weather (only New Delhi, India available right now)
+5. Ask for the weather (only New Delhi, India available right now).